rfong/rflog/_posts/2021-06-15-ultralight-web.md

 Being able to write to this blog in plain [Markdown](https://daringfireball.net/projects/markdown/) with native Github Pages support is an incredible boon and I love Github for baking that in.

 ## Google Sheets as a read-only database

+My favorite free hosted read-only database with RTC editing and configurable formatting in-view.
+Possibly the only one.
+How can you beat that?

 If I had to count how many statically served websites I own that use [Google Sheets](https://sheets.google.com/)' ability to serve CSV output as their read-only database, it would be embarrassing, except it wouldn't because I love it.
 It has saved me so much time avoiding microservices or servers when I want to throw tiny websites on the Internet.
 Thanks, Big G.